DylanJones/esphome-bthome/docs/src/content/docs/devices/2-gang-switch.md

 description: Battery-powered dual switch with BTHome
 ---

 A battery-efficient dual switch using nRF52 that broadcasts both switch states via BTHome.
+Uses a shared wakeup pin so either switch can wake the device from deep sleep.

 ## Hardware

 - Seeed XIAO BLE (nRF52840)
 - 2x Toggle switches or rocker switches
+- 2x 1N4148 diodes (for wakeup OR circuit)
 - 3.7V LiPo battery

 ## Wiring